vassujoseph/Blog/Post_001/ArchLinux-BaseInstallation.md

     wifi-menu
     ```
 7. ### Download all the Archlinux base packages
   Now that we have the network setup completed we can download from the Internet all the base and base-devel packages of Archlinux to the /mnt mount point.
-We do that by running the following command.
+We do that by running the following command:

     ```batch
     pacstrap /mnt base base-devel
     ```
 8. ### Start ArchLinux partition
-  Now that we have downloaded all the packages required for the base image of Archlinux it's time to start that new partition.
+  Now that we have downloaded all the packages required for the base image of Archlinux, it's time to start that new partition.
 Archlinux comes with a specific tool that starts the archlinux session as root.
 When you run the command you will see the command prompt change.

     ```batch
     arch-chroot /mnt